trafero/tstack/docs/README.md

 * [tconsume](tconsume.md) - Command line MQTT consumer with a number of backends
 * [tpublish](tpublish.md) - Command line MQTT message publisher

+There's a [quickstart](quickstart.md) guide to get a stack running quickly with docker.

 Also see the [frequently asked questions](faq.md).